Miles Away (Winger song)

 "Miles Away" is a power ballad by American rock band Winger from their album In the Heart of the Young.
 Released in late 1990 to pop radio after already reaching number one in most AOR markets, the song peaked at number 12 on the Hot 100 chart.
 It is also significant for being Winger's only ever hit single in the United Kingdom, reaching number 56 in January 1991.

-The single featured a B-side, "All I Ever Wanted", that was never released on any other Winger albums or compilations, though it did appear, in demo form, on the Demo Anthology.
+The single featured a B-side, "All I Ever Wanted", that has only been released in demo form on the 2007 compilation album Demo Anthology and the 2014 remastered reissue of the album.

 Background

 Originally written by Paul Taylor during the early '80s, he offered this song to Eric Martin (later of Mr. Big) who declined even though he knew it would be a hit.
 Taylor stated he wrote "Miles Away" for his girlfriend Emi Canyn who was one of the Nasty Habits, the background singers for Mötley Crüe.
-The song references "Just When I Needed You Most" by Randy Vanwarmer, another Colorado artist.